 Change the lies of the world, no matter how small.
 If you feel a sense of dissatisfaction about a status quo, nurture that dissatisfaction, be propelled by your dissatisfaction, act, get into the system and change the system.

-Tell new stories, champion new story tellers because the truth is that the universal does not belong to anyone group of people.
+Tell new stories, champion new storytellers because the truth is that the universe does not belong to any one group of people.
 Everybody’s story is potentially universal, it just needs to be told well.

 Change the media and make it about truth.
 Not about entertainment, not about profit-making but about truth.